Traumatic Grief and a Crisis Response Need Identified

 - The Suburban Police Chaplains Corp

 With assistance from Family Service, Inc., plus additional funding from the United Way and the Emma B. Howe Memorial Foundation, the project made its official debut in May of 1995.
-A board of directors was established, McAbee was hired and volunteers were trained.
-And in 1997, VIPI became an independent non-profit organization.
+A board of directors was established, McAbee was hired, and volunteers were trained.
+In 1997, VIPI became an independent non-profit organization.
 In its first year alone, 428 individuals were assisted.

-Later, the Minneapolis Homicide Unit requested that services be offered in Minneapolis as well.
+Later, the Minneapolis Homicide Unit requested that services be offered in Minneapolis in addition to St. Paul.
 In 2007, the organization was readily on hand to provide crisis response to both survivors and families of victims of the I-35 bridge collapse incident.
-After 10 years serving the Twin Cities Metro area, a rebranding initiative renamed the Victim Intervention Project, Inc. to, “Survivor Resources.”
+After 10 years serving the Twin Cities, a rebranding initiative renamed the Victim Intervention Project, Inc. to “Survivor Resources.”

 Survivor Resources Today

 Since its inception, Survivor Resources has served tens of thousands of clients.
-It has continued its dedication in helping families not only affected by homicide, but other violent, unexpected incidents including suicide, accident and overdose death.
+It has expanded its dedication in helping families not only affected by homicide, but other violent and unexpected incidents as well.
+This includes suicide, accident and overdose death.